 BASE LAYER TOP: A base layer should pull the sweat from your body, keeping you warm and dry.
 They also can be anti-microbial, which means you won’t get stinky wearing them AND you can wear them for several days in a row!
 Less to pack!
-Merino Wool is my personal favorite, but a synthetic material works just as well and tends to be more affordable.
+Merino Wool is my personal favorite, but a synthetic material works as well and tends to be more affordable.
 For women, Kari Traa offers soft and cozy merino wool base layers that are also stylish.
-For men, Smartwool is a highly rated and trusted brand.
+For men and women, Smartwool is a highly rated and more utilitarian looking brand.

 BASE LAYER BOTTOMS: Similar to above, a snug base layer to wear under your hiking or snow pants will keep you toasty warm.
 You want these to be snug but not so tight you don’t have a great range of motion.
-Again, I love the prints from Kari Traa for women and Smartwool for men.
+Again, I love the prints from Kari Traa for women and Smartwool for men and women.

 INSULATING LAYER: The insulating layer traps heat against the body, providing warmth and protection from low temperatures.
-You can use a range of clothing choices, but the most common are vests and fleece.
-You can go affordable and find cheap fleece sweaters or jackets on Amazon.
+You can use a range of clothing choices, but good options are fleece sweaters or vests.
+You can go affordable and find cheap options on Amazon.
 I bought this sweater when we visited Arches National Park in winter and it kept me warm!
 That being said, we live in a cold climate, and I have noticed that reputable brands like LL Bean and REI are of higher quality and last much longer.